 These reserves support biodiversity-based eco-tourism, strive for sound ecological management and commit to positive socio-economic upliftment.
 Their inclusion under the Indalo Game Reserves Protected Environment has increased the conservation status and value of 68,075 hectares of Eastern Cape land, spanning six biomes, including two global biodiversity hotspots of Fynbos and Albany thicket, and protects more than 88 species of threatened or endangered plants and animals.
 Indalo reserves also employ 1,079 people and support 3,992 dependents.

-Mark Palmer, Conservation Manager of Amakhala Game Reserve and recently elected Chairman of Indalo.
+Mark Palmer, former Conservation Manager of Amakhala Game Reserve and recently elected Chairman of Indalo.